 For one, the temperature of your bedroom may not be cool enough for sleep.
 A bedroom that's too warm (above 67 degrees Fahrenheit) may be the reason you're waking throughout the night, as it can disrupt your rapid eye movement (REM) cycle, according to the Cleveland Clinic.

 Also, try your best to keep your bed or bedroom for sleep only, even when you wake up in the middle of the night, says Dr. Schuetz.
 Avoid bringing your work laptop into the bedroom and keep your reading in the living room.
+In general, aim to reduce the presence of clutter in your bedroom, since it isn't conducive to rest.
+You'll sleep better if you make the bed and tidy up dirty laundry, per Johns Hopkins Medicine.

 "It's important that your mind associates your bed with sleep," she says.
 "Take a look around your bedroom: You want it to be quiet, comfortable, dark and not too warm or too cold."